manwar/theweeklychallenge/content/blog/advent-calendar-2021-12-01.md

 ## Task #1: Palindrome Number

-You are given a number $N.
+You are given a number `$N`.

 Write a script to figure out if the given number is a palindrome.
-Print 1 if true otherwise 0.
+Print `1` if true otherwise `0`.

 ***